davidhollis/cube-site/content/cubes/graveyard.md

 The packs are collated so that they contain at least one card of each color.
 Most packs (17/20) contain a nonbasic land with cycling.
 Half of the packs contain a multicolor card that acts as a signpost for what its color pair is trying to do.

+## Fixing

+There's very little fixing: a set of allied-color duals with cycling, and no mana rocks that fix.
+Unless you're a dedicated lands deck, you're best off keeping yourself in two colors.
+One note: the duals do have basic land types, so typecyclers like {{< card Twisted Abomination >}} can fetch them.

 ## Supported Themes

 The predominant archetypes are: